stevewithington/MuraFW1/README.md

 should be able to add any display methods here.
 Just be sure sure to map them into your `config.xml.cfm` file so they'll show up for content managers.

+### /includes/factory/ioc.cfc
+This file is DI/1 - Inject One - a very lightweight, convention over configuration, dependency injection (inversion of control) framework.
+By default, this plugin uses DI/1 as its Bean Factory.
+If you wish to use something else (e.g., ColdSpring, Mura, etc.), then simply edit the Appliction.cfc:setupApplication() method.

+Please refer to the [DI/1 Project](https://github.com/seancorfield/di1)
+for more information.

 ## Additional Resources